 Question: Will you transfer my Thai visa to my new passport?

 Thai immigration law requires entry/exit stamps and Thai visas be transferred into new passports.
 After receiving your new passport, please visit any Thai immigration office to have the visa transferred.
-The letter to facilitate visa transfers comes standard with all passport renewals and is provided without fee.

 Question: What is a passport card?
 Do I need one?